-I lived in New York for a lot of 2016, and have visited twice for work in 2017.
+I lived in New York for a lot of 2016, and visited a dozen times for work since hten.
 Whenever someone asks me what I miss most about living in the city, the answer is easy.

 Living in New York means you have access to whatever you want to eat.
 Even more, just about anything can be delivered to you in 25 minutes or less.